ctrlcccv/ctrlcccv.github.io/content/code-en/2025-04-18-swiper-progress2/index.md

 * **.slider** wraps everything.
 * **.slide_list** contains the slides that Swiper cycles through.
 * **.progress** is your custom pagination bar, synced with the steps.
-* Navigation buttons let users manually move forward or back
+* Navigation buttons let users manually move forward or back.

 <br>